Baraboo High School: 1900s

-The building was destroyed by a February 9, 1906 fire; no deaths occurred.
-The fire did not spread to other structures since the school was made of brick.
-Students and staff had salvaged supplies from the first floor, while much of the content on the upper floors was destroyed.
-Several days after the fire, the building collapsed, and it was later demolished.
-Various facilities served as temporary classrooms as a new building was constructed.
-In a fifteen-month period the Baraboo High fire was the third major fire.
+A February 9, 1906 fire destroyed the building; no deaths occurred.
+The fire did not spread to other structures because the school constructed a brick building.
+Students and staff salvaged supplies from the first floor, while the fire destroyed much of the content on the upper floors.
+Several days after the fire, the building collapsed and was later demolished.
+The school utilized various facilities as temporary classrooms as it constructed a new building.
+In fifteen months, the Baraboo High fire was the third major fire.

 In September 1907 a new three story, 164 ft by 128 ft red brick building opened.
-The new building had electronic bells, clocks, fire alarms, and lighting, as well as a connection from the school administration to public safety services.
-Construction occurred for about a year prior to the opening.
-Shortly after the opening some of the plaster ceilings collapsed, so the school was temporarily closed as the ceilings were replaced.
-By the period prior to 1928 Baraboo High occupied one of two buildings on the block of 311 Ash Street, with both sharing a heating system, and the other being Baraboo's junior high school.
+The new building had electronic bells, clocks, fire alarms, lighting, and a connection from the school administration to public safety services.
+Construction occurred for about a year before the opening.
+Shortly after the opening, some plaster ceilings collapsed; the building was temporarily closed, and the school replaced the ceilings.

+Circa 1918, the school board unanimously canceled German language classes.
+Later, student protesters burned German textbooks, either as part of World War I anti-German sentiment or against the difficulty of the classes.

+By the period before 1928, Baraboo High School occupied one of two buildings on the block of 311 Ash Street; Baraboo's junior high school occupied the other, with both sharing a heating system.

-In 1928 a new high school campus at 124 Second Street was under construction, designed by Claude and Starck of Madison, Wisconsin and funded by $225,000, and it opened in 1929.
-The previous junior high building of 311 Ash Street was demolished while the former senior high school building at that address became the junior high building; it was later demolished circa 1960.
+In 1928, the school began constructing a new high school campus at 124 Second Street.
+It was designed by Claude and Starck of Madison, Wisconsin and funded by $225,000.
+It opened in 1929.
+The school demolished the previous junior high building at 311 Ash Street, moving the junior high school into the former senior high school building and later demolishing it circa 1960.
 In 1938 an underground passage was built between 124 2nd and 311 Ash.

-The Sauk County Historical Society stated "By the late 1950s, it was again apparent that the Baraboo High School building was not big enough for the growing number of students."
-There were two attempts in the 1950s by the district to raise money to have a new Baraboo High built, but voters rejected both proposals.
-In 1961 a new building, in the periphery of Baraboo, was built for $1,719,278.
-This occurred after the city council decided, in September 1960, to have an advisory referendum held on November 8, 1960 on where the school should be located.
-The board members ultimately chose a site on Draper Street, on land donated by the Draper family, even though the largest number of voters had selected the Broadway site.
+The Sauk County Historical Society stated, "By the late 1950s, it was again apparent that the Baraboo High School building was not big enough for the growing number of students."
+In the 1950s, the district twice proposed levies to fund the construction of a new high school building, but voters rejected both proposals.
+In 1961, the school built a new building, in the periphery of Baraboo, for $1,719,278.
+This occurred after the city council decided, in September 1960, to have an advisory referendum held on November 8, 1960 on where to locate the school.
+The board chose a site on Draper Street, on land donated by the Draper family, though a plurality of voters preferred the Broadway site.
 The district boundaries expanded in 1961–1962, so areas previously paying tuition no longer had to.

 The 124 Second Street building initially became the new junior high school.
 124 Second Street became the Baraboo Civic Center in 1979, after a new junior high building opened that year.
 The Civic Center building is a part of the Downtown Baraboo Historic District, listed on the National Register of Historic Places on June 8, 2015.